solrevdev/solrevdev.github.io/_posts/2020-01-28-timers-in-dotnet-part-2.md

 **Trial and error**

-So, I span up a new `dotnet new worker` project which has async StartAsync and StopAsync methods that take in a CancellationToken in their method signatures and seemed like a good place to start.
+So, I span up a new `dotnet new worker` project which has StartAsync and StopAsync methods that take in a CancellationToken in their method signatures and seemed like a good place to start.

 After some tinkering with my original class and some research on StackOverflow, I came across [this post](https://stackoverflow.com/a/56666084/2041) which I used as the basis as a new improved Timer.